 Any of these factors can cause slipped or herniated discs, bulging discs, trapped nerves, and degenerated discs, where a disc slips out of place and puts pressure on sensitive nerve endings that send a pain message to the brain.

-While you can’t exactly reverse all of the root causes — say old age, you can alleviate your back pain symptoms with lifestyle changes and some good old fashioned self-care.
+While you can’t exactly reverse all of the root causes — say old age, you can alleviate some of your back pain symptoms with lifestyle changes and good old fashioned self-care.

 2. Massages, Physical Therapy, and Chiropractic Care